 The American Model Yachting Association has a web page dedicated to Model Yacht Classes explaining the different types of Sanctioned Racing Yacht classes.

 The Canadian Radio Yachting Association posts a list of model classes and the boats

 registered with them on their web site.

-Our three “Competitive” yacht model classes are the Soling One Meter, the Victoria and the Dragon Force RG65.
+Our five “Competitive” yacht model classes are the Soling One Meter, International One Meter, Victoria, Dragon Flight 95 and the Dragon Force RG65.

 Take a Tour of R/C Sailing